Dental therapist

 - You're required to wear protective clothing such as safety glasses, a face mask and gloves to protect yourself and patients from infectious diseases.

-- You won't normally have to travel during the day.
+- If you're based within a dental practice, you won't normally have to travel during the day.
 However, if you're working for a community dental service, you'll usually travel between patients and health centres.
 There are some opportunities for experienced dental therapists to work overseas.

 Qualifications

 To work as a dental therapist, you must be registered with the General Dental Council (GDC).
-In order to do this, you must successfully complete a GDC-approved diploma or degree training course.
-You must also hold professional indemnity insurance.
+In order to do this, you need to successfully complete a GDC-approved diploma or degree training course.
+You'll also be required to hold professional indemnity insurance.

 Entry criteria vary between courses so check with individual course providers for exact requirements, as well as for information on fees and funding opportunities.
-See the GDC website for a list of approved courses.
+You can find a list of institutions that offer the dental therapy qualifications at the British Association of Dental Therapists.

-You'll need to complete a successful Enhanced Disclosure and Barring Service (DBS) check before admission to a training programme in England and Wales (or equivalent check for Scotland).
-For some courses you'll also have to undergo a health check carried out by the university's occupational health service.
-When applying for GDC registration, you must declare any issues that may affect your fitness to practise.
+You'll need to complete a successful Disclosure and Barring Service (DBS) check before admission to a training programme in England and Wales (or equivalent check for Scotland).
+You may also have to undergo a health screening.

-All pre-registration dental therapy students on an eligible course in England (level 5 and 6) can receive non-repayable funding support of at least £5,000 per year towards their studies.
+If you're on an eligible dental therapy course in England (level 5 and 6) you may be able to receive at least £5,000 towards the cost of your studies, which doesn't need to be paid back.
 For full details, see the NHS Learning Support Fund.

 Details of financial support for students studying in Scotland and Wales are available from: